nestybox/sysbox-ee/docs/user-guide/security.md

 This has a couple of advantages over Directed userns ID mapping:

-1) No change in the configuration of the high-level container runtime (e.g., Docker) is required.
+1) No change in the configuration of the container manager (e.g., Docker) is required.

 2) Sysbox allocates exclusive user-IDs to each container, which results in enhanced cross-container isolation.

-The rest of this section describes how Sysbox allocates user-ID mappigns for the containers.
+The rest of this section describes how Sysbox allocates user-ID mappings for the containers.

 #### Userns ID mapping allocation